 Chikezie Maduka, MA, PhD, is the Past-Chair of the Policy Committee.
 He is also the current Chair of the National Community Committee of the CDC-Prevention Research Centers.
 He holds two Masters Degrees in International Journalism and Russian Language from St. Petersburg State University, Russia and completed his research work and Dissertation for PhD in Information and Economics at St. Petersburg State University for Professional Unions, Russia.
 Dr. Maduka is the University of Maryland representative at the CDC-PRC- National Community Committee (NCC) and also the Co-Chair of the Seat Pleasant Community Campus Partnership for Health.
 He is the Co-Chair of the CBPH Caucus Policy Work Group of the APHA and a member of the National Community-Based Organization Network (NCBON), and has contributed to the University of Maryland Prevention Research Center (PRC) as a member of the Community Advisory Board since its creation.
 He was recognized by the Genetic Alliance Organization as an Innovator in 2011.
 He says, "Community-Based engagement efforts in collaboration with agencies, academics, public health practitioners and organizations are necessary to bridge communication gaps and further implement health policies at all levels of life in order to adequately provide quality care to the underserved populations in addressing health disparities."
 Chikezie faithfully served as the Policy Committee Co-Chair during the 2012-2013 seasons, participating in meetings, preparing meeting minutes, and helping with sections of the oncogenomics policy statement.

-Maia Frieser is the Co-Chair of the Membership and Communications Committee.
-She has a Masters of Public Health in Health Behavior and Health Education from the University of Michigan, where she also completed a certificate in Public Health Genetics.
+Maia Frieser is the former Co-Chair of the Membership and Communications Committee.
+She is a PhD student in the Vrieze Lab at the University of Colorado Boulder Institute for Behavioral Genetics, and has a Masters of Public Health in Health Behavior and Health Education from the University of Michigan, where she also completed a certificate in Public Health Genetics.
 She first got involved with the Genomics Forum at the University of Michigan, working under Dr. Toby Citrin on an independent study to provide support to the Genomics Forum Program Committee.
 Her final project for this independent study was to survey accredited Schools of Public Health to see how many genetics and genomics courses are currently offered in the US.
-She has research experience in examining the impacts of genetic and epigenetic information on health behaviors and self-identity, and plans to continue working in this field at the doctoral level.
-She has a background in medical anthropology, biomedical ethics, and is currently writing a manuscript based on analysis of data from the Impact of Personal Genomics Study from the University of Michigan.
+Maia is currently working on a metanalysis of current practices around returning genetic test results to study participants, and is on a project examining the links between social media use, online and environmental exposure to drug-related content, and substance use in adolescents.

 Past Working Group Leaders (2008-2014)